UoB-COMSM0110/2024-group-14/README.md

 ### Use-Case Specifications

 **Easy mode:**
-The platform will only move from the bottom to the top and there are no obstacles.
+The platform will only move from the bottom to the top and there are no moving obstacles.

 **Basic flow:**
 The user plays the game with less than three lives lost.
-1. The system displays the main page, which includes the START, ABOUT HELP, and LEADERBOARD.
+1. The system displays the main page, which includes the START, ABOUT PAGE and HELP.
 2. The user presses START to start playing.
 3. The system displays the difficulty level: EASY, MEDIUM, or HARD.
 4. The user chooses EASY.